 Legacy of Hope Foundation Exhibitions Where are the Children?
-Healing the Legacy of Residential Schools - Version 1.1: Exhibit; Gallery Launched in 2001 - Version 2.1: Exhibit; Travel Launched in 2018 We Were So Far Away: The Inuit Experience of Residential Schools - Version 1.1: Exhibit; 22 Banners Launched in 2009 - Version 2.1: Exhibit; 3 Banners Launched in 2012 - Version 3.1: Exhibit; Travel Launched in 2018 100 Years of Loss: The Residential Schools System in Canada - Version 1.1: Exhibit Launched in 2012 - Version 1.2: Exhibit Launched in 2015 Killing the Indian in the Child: Generations Lost • Version 2.1: Exhibit; Travel - Launched in 2018 A National Crime: The Residential School System in Canada - Version 1.1: Exhibit; Graphic Wall Panels Launched in 2016 - Version 2.1: Exhibit; 5 Banners Launched in 2018 Forgotten: The Métis Residential School Experience - Version 1.1: Exhibit Launched in 2015 - Version 2.1: Exhibit; Travel Launched in 2018 Peter Henderson Bryce: A Man of Conscience - Version 1.1: Exhibit; 5 Banners Launched in 2017 - Version 1.2: Exhibit; 5 Banners Launched in 2018 Bi-Giwen: Coming Home -Truth Telling from the Sixties Scoop - Version 1.1: Exhibit Launched in 2017 - Version 2.1: Exhibit; Travel Launched in 2018 Youth on Reconciliation - Imagine A Canada • Version 1.1: Exhibit; 10 Banners - Launched in 2018 Remembering, Honouring, and The Way Forward: 10 Years After the Residential School Apology • Version 1.1: Exhibit; Travel - Launched June 11, 2018
+Healing the Legacy of Residential Schools - Version 1.1: Exhibition; Gallery Launched in 2001 - Version 2.1: Exhibition; Travel Launched in 2018 We Were So Far Away: The Inuit Experience of Residential Schools - Version 1.1: Exhibition; 22 Banners Launched in 2009 - Version 2.1: Exhibition; 3 Banners Launched in 2012 - Version 3.1: Exhibition; Travel Launched in 2018 100 Years of Loss: The Residential Schools System in Canada - Version 1.1: Exhibition Launched in 2012 - Version 1.2: Exhibition Launched in 2015 Killing the Indian in the Child: Generations Lost • Version 2.1: Exhibition; Travel - Launched in 2018 A National Crime: The Residential School System in Canada - Version 1.1: Exhibition; Graphic Wall Panels Launched in 2016 - Version 2.1: Exhibition; 5 Banners Launched in 2018 Forgotten: The Métis Residential School Experience - Version 1.1: Exhibition Launched in 2015 - Version 2.1: Exhibition; Travel Launched in 2018

+Legacy of Hope Foundation Exhibitions Peter Henderson Bryce: A Man of Conscience - Version 1.1: Exhibition; 5 Banners Launched in 2017 - Version 1.2: Exhibition; 5 Banners Launched in 2018 Bi-Giwen: Coming Home -Truth -Telling from the Sixties Scoop - Version 1.1: Exhibition Launched in 2017 - Version 2.1: Exhibition; Travel Launched in 2018 Youth on Reconciliation - Imagine A Canada • Version 1.1: Exhibition; 10 Banners - Launched in 2018 Remembering, Honouring, and The Way Forward: 10 Years After the Residential School Apology Version 1.1: Exhibition; Travel - Launched June 11, 2018 Escaping Residential Schools: Running For Our Lives Version 1.1: Exhibition; Travel - launched in 2020 Waniskahtan - Honouring the lives and legacies of Indigenous Women and Girls and 2SLGBTQ+ •Version 1.1: Exhibition; Travel - Launched in 2020

-Where Are The Children?
+EXHIBITION: Where Are The Children?
 Healing the Legacy of the Residential Schools

 This exhibition spans over 125 years and contains photographs and documents from the 1880s to present day.
 Photographs, text panels and artifacts move the witness through the process of leaving home and arriving at school to school activities and being part of a classroom.

 A section on the children who never returned home as well as on contemporary role models provides a wide range of perspectives.

-Version 1.1 of this exhibition is displayed as a "hung exhibit" as you would see in any art gallery.
-Version 2.1 is a travel version, with content condensed and displayed in a curved wall structure with photographs gallery on a monitor.
-Exhibit Specifics:
+Version 1.1 of this exhibition is displayed as a "hung exhibit" as you would see in an art gallery.
+Version 2.1 is a travel version, with content condensed and displayed in a curved wall structure with the photographs displayed on a monitor.

+Exhibition Specifics:

-Version 1.1: Exhibit / Gallery
+Version 1.1: Exhibition / Gallery

 - Requires 300 running feet of gallery space

 - Total shipping weight: 1688 LBS

-Version 2.1: Exhibit / Travel (Single Unit)
+Version 2.1: Exhibition / Travel (Single Unit)

 - Required Floor Space: 16'W x 4'D x 8'H

 - Total shipping weight: 150 LBS

-- Two Units may be displayed together
+- Two units may be displayed together